kabanero-io/guide-codewind-getting-started/README.md

 ### Installing Codewind for Eclipse

+The Codewind installation pulls the following images that form the Codewind backend:

+1. `eclipse/codewind-performance-amd64`
+2. `eclipse/codewind-pfe-amd64`

 The Codewind installation includes two parts:

 1. The Eclipse plug-in installs when you install Codewind from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/codewind)or when you install by searching in the `Eclipse Extensions` view.
 2. The Codewind backend containers install after you click `Install`.
-After you click `Install`, the necessary images are downloaded from the internet.
-The download is approximately 1 GB.

-The following images are pulled.
-These images together form the Codewind backend:

-1. `eclipse/codewind-performance-amd64`
-2. `eclipse/codewind-pfe-amd64`
+Clicking `Install` downloads the Codewind backend containers, ~1GB.

 ### Configuring Codewind with application stack hubs